 Vicodin vs Percocet: Which Is Better?

 From a physician’s standpoint, neither drug is a good choice.
 Both have a high risk of dependency.
-Percoset, however, seems to be the worse option.
+Percocet, however, seems to be the worse option.
 Oxycodone, the opioid element in Percocet, is slightly more addictive than hydrocodone.
 This makes Vicodin the safer choice of drug.

 Substance Use Disorder and Opioid Drugs